doc-department/1107/README.md

 # SAFE Network description

-Please see http://maidsafe.net/SystemDocs/ for the online version of this book.

-This book is written for anyone who wants to know more about the SAFE Network from MaidSafe.
+This book is written for anyone who wants to know more about the **SAFE (Secure Access For Everyone) Network** from MaidSafe.
 The book explains the details and benefits of using the SAFE Network.
 The following areas are covered:

 * **What it is**<br />
 Provides an overview of the components that make up the SAFE Network.

 * **How it works**<br />
-Provides an overview of the components and processes that make the network work.
+Provides an overview of the components and processes that make the network function.

 * **How to use it**<br />
 Provides information on interacting with the network and the roles of different users.